 Malaria is generally considered to be under control in Oman.
-However, risk remains due to environmental conditions such as high temperature and high humidity that allow mosquitoes to breed.
-Other insect-borne infections, including dengue fever and leishmaniasis also occur in Oman.
+However, given Oman’s environmental condition of high temperature and high humidity that allows mosquitoes to breed, there is a low ongoing risk of malaria.
+Other insect-borne infections, including dengue fever and leishmaniasis, also occur in Oman.
 Travellers should be particularly attentive to the risk of mosquito bites on the Musandam Peninsula.
-You should take precautions against insect bites by using insect repellent, wearing long, loose-fitting, light coloured clothing and ensuring your accommodation is mosquito proof.
+You should take precautions against insect bites by using insect repellent, wearing long, loose fitting, light coloured clothing and ensuring your accommodation is mosquito proof.

-The most common health hazard faced by travellers in Oman is dehydration and problems relating to the high temperatures in summer months.
-It is advisable for travellers to be aware of the dangers of the sun, and to remain well-hydrated.
+The most common health hazard faced by travellers in Oman is dehydration and other problems relating to the high temperatures in summer months.
+It is advisable for travellers to be aware of the dangers of the sun, and to remain well hydrated.
 We advise you to boil all drinking water or to drink bottled water, and avoid ice cubes and raw and undercooked food.